 Fig. 9B: Clinical photograph of patient 3 months after second stage of debridement showing marked reduction in proptosis

 with medical line of management.
-Oral voriconazole continued for 3 months.
+Oral voriconazole was continued for 3 months.
 Following which she had uneventful recovery (Figs 9A and B).

 DISCUSSION